 There are several types of nursing home abuse including: physical abuse, sexual abuse, financial abuse, emotional abuse and general neglect.
 A shortage of staff, inadequate training, low wages and ignorance of past criminal records of employees are all reasons that nursing home abuse occurs.
 Often residents cannot communicate to their family and friends that they are being abused.

-Some signs of nursing home neglect or abuse include: dehydration, bed sores, inadequate clothing, malnutrition and weight loss, persistent odor of urine or feces, medical conditions left untreated, failure to provide devices such as eyeglasses, dentures or hearing aides, frequent urinary tract infections, attempts by the caregiver to cover up injuries with clothing or bed linens, a delay between the incident causing the injury and notification of a doctor, frequent falls, and inadequate restraints for the level of confusion and activity of the resident.
+Some signs of nursing home neglect or abuse include: failure to take appropriate measures to prevent infections diseases such as coronavirus (COVID-19), dehydration, bed sores, inadequate clothing, malnutrition and weight loss, persistent odor of urine or feces, medical conditions left untreated, failure to provide devices such as eyeglasses, dentures or hearing aides, frequent urinary tract infections, attempts by the caregiver to cover up injuries with clothing or bed linens, a delay between the incident causing the injury and notification of a doctor, frequent falls, and inadequate restraints for the level of confusion and activity of the resident.
 Other clues can be a sudden change in a resident's behavior, or that the resident is socially isolated from others.